Jhuster/ImageCropper/README.md

 - Support set the max crop window size
 - Support set a fixed crop window's width/height aspect
 - Support rotate the image when cropping
-- Easy to integrate to your app
+- Easy to integrate into your app

 ScreenShot
 =========